nush128/reflective-report/README.md

 # reflective-report
-Reflective Report for all Portfolios in COMP2200
+This is a reflective report for all portfolio submissions in the unit COMP2200 to allow us to explain what we learnt throughout the duration of the course.